Xinx-hub-lab/starbucks_customer_data_analysis/sql_fundamentals/sql_install_and_uninstall.md

 Exit session with `exit` and close the window.

-## How to install Server and Mysql workbench
+## How to Install Server and MySQL Workbench
 Refer to the following video for a detailed installation guide: [Installation Flow](https://www.youtube.com/watch?v=ODA3rWfmzg8)